 Helium-burning white dwarf discovered

 A white dwarf star can explode as a supernova when its mass exceeds the limit of about 1.4 solar masses.
-A team led by the Max Planck Institute for Extraterrestrial Physics has found a binary star system in which matter flows onto the white dwarf from its companion.
+A team led by the Max Planck Institute for Extraterrestrial Physics has now found a binary star system in which matter flows onto the white dwarf from its companion.
 The system was found due to bright, so-called super-soft X-rays, which originate in the nuclear fusion of the overflowed gas near the surface of the white dwarf.
 The unusual thing about this source is that it is helium and not hydrogen that overflows and burns.
 The measured luminosity suggests that the mass of the white dwarf is growing more slowly than previously thought possible, which may help to understand the number of supernovae caused by exploding white dwarfs.

 Exploding white dwarfs are not only considered the main source of iron in the Universe, they are also an important tool for cosmology: as so-called Type Ia supernovae (SN Ia), they are all roughly equally bright, allowing astrophysicists a precise determination of the distance to their host galaxies.
 However, even after many years of intensive research, the circumstances under which the mass of a white dwarf can grow to the so-called Chandrasekhar limit remain unclear.

 In the early 1990s, super-soft X-ray sources with stable hydrogen burning on their surfaces were established as a new class of objects with ROSAT, and for a time those were considered potential candidates for SN Ia progenitors.
 The problem with these sources, however, is their hydrogen abundance: type Ia supernovae show no trace of hydrogen.